 The Chair of Structural Geology and Tectonics is part of our Institute of Applied Geosciences at KIT.
-We perform research in the field of Reservoir Characterization and Rock Magnetism.
+We perform research in the field of deforming reservoirs, diagenesis and rock magnetism.
 Our focus is on the prediction of porous and fractured rock qualities, the 3D heterogeneities of rock bodies and the development of innovative tools for the exploration and production of raw materials.

 Rock magnetic properties and their anisotropy are studied from sedimentary to basement rocks and are applied on a wide range of geological processes.
 This ranges from microstructural analyses to stratigraphic correlations.